murrayb52/PotPlantBot/README.md

 # PotPlantBot
-A moisture sensor for soil to help with regulating the watering of indoor pot plants.
+A moisture sensor designed to help with regulating the watering of indoor pot plants.